focusedgoof/focusedgoof/README.md

 🔭 I’m currently looking for full-time work opportunities

-🌱 I’m currently learning Javascript and React
+🌱 I’m currently learning React and Tailwind

 👯 I’m looking to collaborate on any development project

-📝 I regularly write articles on <a href="https://hashnode.com/@focusedgoof">Hashnode</a>
+📝 I am trying to regularly write articles on <a href="https://hashnode.com/@focusedgoof">Hashnode</a>

 💬 Ask me about Javascript and Communities

 📫 You can reach out to me on <a href="https://twitter.com/joy_i2205">Twitter</a>

-⚡ Fun fact I used to play Netball professionally
+⚡ Fun fact I used to play Netball semi-professionally
 <br>

 <!-- Technologies-->